Here’s how to make sudo remember your password for longer so that you don’t have to keep typing it repeatedly.

 Probably you execute quite a lot of

-You noticed that if you execute one and then another one within few minutes, the 2nd time you don’t get the message like: [sudo] password for your_username.
-However, you do get it when there is more time between the execution of the two commands.
+You noticed that if you execute one and then another one within a few minutes, the 2nd time, you don’t get the message like: [sudo] password for your_username.
+However, you get it when there is more time between the execution of the two commands.

 How Can I Make sudo Last Longer?